sunnymoon/presentation_linkare_day/readme.md

 Now that the repositories are initialized and both projects are scaffolded, it’s time to jump into actual development.

-To show how we can accelerate that process even further, I’ll hand it over to José Pedro, who will demonstrate how to use GitHub Copilot to rapidly build out both applications with AI-assisted coding.
+To show how we can accelerate that process even further, I’ll hand it over back to José Pedro, who will demonstrate how to use GitHub Copilot to rapidly build out both applications with AI-assisted coding.

 <mark>=================== by JP =====================</mark>